Abishhhekkk/I2C-Scanner-Code/README.md

 No I2C devices found

 **License 📜**
-This project is open-source and available for personal and educational use. 🆓
+-This project is open-source and available for personal and educational use. 🆓